Iyouboushi/mIRC-Ardolia/readme.md

 A full in-depth guide with commands and more in-depth information will eventually be listed on this game's wiki.

-Note: As of August 7, 2017 the game is still in heavy development and is not fully playable.
+Note: As of November 2017 the game is playable but still in need of more content.

 ## SETUP